omdv/ibkr-trading/README.md

 1. Image for IBKR gateway with IBC.
 I stopped maintaining my own version and instead recommend using the `stable` version from [extrange](https://github.com/extrange/ibkr-docker)

-2. Image for the python application using `ib_insync` library, which supports scheduling.
+2. Image for the python application using `ib_async` library, which supports scheduling.

 This repo provides several ways to deploy the application: